nginx/agent/hugo/README.md

 - `fa`: inserts a Font Awesome icon
 - `img`: include an image and define things like alt text and dimensions
-- `include`: include the content of a file in another file (requires the included file to be in the content/includes directory; will be deprecated in favor of readfile)
+- `include`: include the content of a file in another file; the included file must be present in the content/includes directory
 - `link`: makes it possible to link to a file and prepend the path with the Hugo baseUrl
 - `openapi`: loads an OpenAPI spec and renders as HTML using ReDoc
 - `raw-html`: makes it possible to include a block of raw HTML
-- `readfile`: includes the content of another file in the current file (intended to replace `include`)
+- `readfile`: includes the content of another file in the current file; does not require the included file to be in a specific location
-- `bootstrap-table`: formats a table using Bootstrap classes; accepts any bootstrap table classes as additional arguments, e.g. `{{< bootstrap-table "table-bordered table-hover" }}`